 The proposed legislation, General Assembly Raised Bill No. 1498, seeks to amend the existing park replacement statute by introducing new requirements for municipalities that take, convert, or repurpose land originally acquired for park or recreational purposes.
-The bill stipulates that if a municipality engages in such actions for highway or other non-park purposes, it must provide comparable replacement land that is at least equal in value and size to the land being taken.
-Additionally, the bill emphasizes the need for public transparency by requiring municipalities to hold a public hearing prior to any land conversion, detailing the reasons for the action and the description of the replacement land.
+The bill stipulates that if a municipality engages in such actions for highway or other nonpark purposes, it must provide comparable replacement land that is at least equal in value and size to the land being taken.
+Additionally, before proceeding with the conversion or repurposing of the land, municipalities are required to hold a public hearing to discuss the proposed actions, the reasons for them, and the details of the replacement land.

 ENV Joint Favorable: 7-131n